Employee Retention Credit Scams Become More Prevalent

 If your payroll provider or tax credit specialist filed the ERC on your behalf, you must ensure they provide you with such documentation.
 ERC providers who do not provide these audit-defense documents are, at best, leaving their clients at risk.
 At worst, they are running an ERC scam.

-Four Questions to Ask Your ERC Provider
+How to Avoid ERC Scams: 4 Questions to Ask Your Provider

 With all this concern about ERC scams, you must properly vet your ERC provider before doing business with them.
 Before agreeing to anything, ask the tax credit specialist the following questions to ensure their service is honest and accountable.